gaia-x-dases/xapi-lms/statements/downloaded_document.md

 ## Description

-This event is emitted when a user has downloaded a file of `document` type.
+A user has downloaded a file of `document` type from an LMS or an e-learning platform.

 ## Example